-Students and parents/carers can see what's in the library on the Reading Cloud.

-All students have an account through which they can browse the school library online and keep track of what they have borrowed.
+Students and parents/carers can find out more about the library Accessit, our online library system.
+All students have an account.
+They can browse the school library online, keep track of the books they have borrowed, reserve books, create book lists and run detailed searches.

-Features include Reading Lists by interest, year group and AR book level.